- Start date: September

 For candidates whose first language is not English, minimum standards of written and spoken English are an IELTS minimum overall band score of 6.5 (no individual test score below 5.5).
 Applicants with slightly lower scores have the opportunity to attend the University's Pre-Sessional English classes to bring them up to the required level.

-Alternative qualifications or professional experience may be considered by the course leader (home students only), depending on the module chosen.
-Find out more about Flexible Learning.
+Alternative qualifications or professional experience may be considered by the course leader (Scottish/EU students only), depending on the class chosen.
+Find out more about our Flexible Learning options.

 Pre-Masters preparation course

 The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.